smart-on-fhir/smart-on-fhir.github.io/authorization/scopes-and-launch-context/index.md

 Scope              | Grants
 -------------------|-------
-`patient/*.read`   | Permission to read any resource for the current patient `user/*.*`         | Permission to read and write all resources that the current user can access `openid` `profile` | Permission to retrieve information about the current logged-in user `launch`           | Permission to obtain launch context when app is launched from an EHR `launch/patient`   | When launching outside the EHR, ask for a patient to be selected at launch time
+`patient/*.read`   | Permission to read any resource for the current patient (see notes on wildcard scopes below) `user/*.*`         | Permission to read and write all resources that the current user can access (see notes on wildcard scopes below)
+`openid` `profile` | Permission to retrieve information about the current logged-in user `launch`           | Permission to obtain launch context when app is launched from an EHR `launch/patient`   | When launching outside the EHR, ask for a patient to be selected at launch time